Snapshot virtual tour

 Located on the shore of Ogechie Lake, the park's amphitheater is the site of campfire talks, guest presenters and children's activities throughout the summer season.

 Step inside the Kathio Interpretive Center and explore displays that highlight the natural and cultural history of the park.
 Large windows and a deck overlooking Ogechie Lake provide excellent opportunities for watching wildlife.

 The park’s trail center offers a warm, wood interior and plenty of seating at numerous picnic tables.
 The building is open year-round.
 In the winter, it is a great place to warm up after a trip on the park’s many ski trails, or after spending time on the sliding hill right outside.

 The park’s horse camp has ten campsites, as well as room for many day riders.
 Each campsite contains a picnic table, fire ring, and hitching post.

-Top of Observation Tower
+Top of Fire Tower

 Tamarack Bog in Fall